mhzghz/Microwave-Radio-Path-Analysis/README.md

 Install 'path.png', 'nlcd.png', 'Annual_Average_Temperature_Map.png' in '/www/pics'.

-Install the coax/waveguide datasheets in '/www/pdf'.
+Untar and install the coax/waveguide datasheets from 'pdf.tgz' in '/www/pdf'.

 Requires the installation of Geo::Coordinates::UTM (Perl) if you wish to calcuate the UTM coordinates.